3 Directed Acyclic Graphs

 Productivity could diverge, though, if women systematically sort into lower-quality occupations in which human capital accumulates over time at a lower rate.↩︎

 Angrist and Pischke (2009) talk about this problem in a different way using language called “bad controls.”
 Bad controls are not merely conditioning on outcomes.
-Rather, they are any situation in which the outcome had been a collider linking the treatment to the outcome of interest, like \(D\) \(\rightarrow O \leftarrow A \rightarrow Y\).↩︎
+Rather, they are any situation in which the outcome had been a collider linking the treatment to the outcome of interest, like

-Erin Hengel is a professor of economics at the University of Liverpool.
+.↩︎Erin Hengel is a professor of economics at the University of Liverpool.
 She and I were talking about this on Twitter one day, and she and I wrote down the code describing this problem.
 Her code was better, so I asked if I could reproduce it here, and she said yes.
 Erin’s work partly focuses on gender discrimination.
 You can see some of that work on her website at http://www.erinhengel.com.↩︎

 I wish I had thought of this example, but alas the sociologist Gabriel Rossman gets full credit.↩︎